atom/flight-manual.atom.io/content/shadow-dom/sections/removing-shadow-dom-styles.md

 #### Summary

-Here a quick summary to see all the changes at a glance:
+Here is a quick summary to see all the changes at a glance:

 Before | +/- | After
 ---|---|---